 Limitations on Your Recovery

 Unlike some other states, Georgia has no cap on damages in wrongful death cases.
-This means there is no limit to the amount of compensation your wrongful death lawyer in Macon can recover for you.
+This means there is no limit to the amount of compensation your Macon wrongful death lawyer can recover for you.

 O.C.G.A.
 51-4-2(e) says that your recovery is not subject to any of the deceased's debts or liabilities.
 This means that your compensation award cannot be applied to loans, credit card debt or any of the deceased's other debts or financial obligations.